-2. All possible efforts should be made to recycle water and collect rainwater, such as the following examples.

-A. Use recycled water whenever possible.

-B. Rain barrels and Cisterns

-C. Rain Gardens

-- 3. Efficiency in irrigation. - A. Water deeply and less frequently. - B. Grass should not be watered daily except when establishing new turf and that watering should decrease after a 3 week period. - C. Maintenance of system - 1.
+- 2. All possible efforts should be made to recycle water and collect rainwater, such as the following examples. - A. Use recycled water whenever possible. - B. Rain barrels and Cisterns - C. Rain Gardens - 3.
+Efficiency in irrigation. - A. Water deeply and less frequently. - B. Grass should not be watered daily except when establishing new turf and that watering should decrease after a 3 week period. - C. Maintenance of system - 1.
 Rain sensors shall be installed with all irrigation systems. - 2.
 No water runoff during irrigation periods. - 3.
-No watering of walks, driveways, and streets.

-Turf grass

-- 1. Encourage groundcovers instead of turf grass. - 2.
+No watering of walks, driveways, and streets. - 4.
+Turf grass - 1.
+Encourage groundcovers instead of turf grass. - 2.
 Recommend mowing turf grass higher during periods of drought. - 3.
 Recommend that turf grass be used sparingly as needed for cooling effect and erosion control.

-Landscape Buffering Requirements and Screen Types
+SECTION 10 Landscape Buffering Requirements and Screen Types

-Table 6-A

-Screen A: This screen creates a visual barrier such that there are no direct views from the street or from the adjacent properties to the development at any time of year.
-Plants are typically 100% evergreen.

-Screen B: This screen breaks up the view such that some agreeable elements of the property can be seen from some views and/or during some seasons.
-25 - 35% deciduous plants may be allowed.
+- A. Screen A: This screen creates a visual barrier such that there are no direct views from the street or from the adjacent properties to the development at any time of year.
+Plants are typically evergreen and can be used in combination with walls and berms.
+Minimum spacing shall generally be no wider than 20 feet between tree trunks (but may be wider depending on tree type), with evergreen shrubs spaced five feet on center. - B. Screen B: This screen breaks up the view such that some agreeable elements of the property can be seen from some views and/or during some seasons.
+25 35% deciduous plants may be allowed.
+Minimum spacing shall generally be no wider than 30 feet

-Screen C: This buffer area may not be a screen at all.
+- between tree trunks (but may be wider depending on tree type), with evergreen shrubs spacing ranging from five to eight feet on center. - C. Screen C: This buffer area may not be a screen at all.
+It is an area simply preserving existing vegetation.
 It is intended less as a visual barrier and more for a specific purpose.
 Examples could include, but are not limited to erosion control, providing continuity with nearby wooded areas, providing wildlife habitat, protecting existing vegetation, providing shade, and/or for aesthetic purposes.
+Minimum spacing shall generally be no wider than 40 feet between canopy tree trunks and no wider than 20 feet between ornamental tree trunks.

-Screens A, B, and C: Height and width to be determined case-by-case depending on height of structure to be screened in combination with topography of site and of adjacent sites.
+Screens A, B, and C: Height and width of all screen types to be determined case-by-case depending on height of structure to be screened in combination with topography of site and of adjacent sites.
 Berms, walls, and/or building layout changes may also be necessary.
-Minimum recommended widths are noted on chart.
-Planting is to reach recommended screening goals within 24 - 36 months of the installation and to be maintained at a determined level, i.e. appropriate to the site into perpetuity.
+Minimum widths and plant types for satisfying the screen requirements are in: Landscape Buffer Requirements Table.
+The plantings are to reach screening goals within 24-36 months of the installation and to be maintained as shown on any plans.

-The following chart offers guidelines.
+The following table offers guidelines.
 Actual recommendations shall be made case-by-case.